 So unlike many other natural supplements, it has no history of traditional or medicinal use.

 This makes research results more important than usual.

 Of the dozen or so studies done on magnesium l-threonate, there’s been only one clinical trial (i.e., study on humans).

-Since this is by far the most relevant, let’s take a look at this one first.
+Since this study is by far the most relevant, let’s take a look at this one first.

 Magnesium L-Threonate Clinical Trial Results

 There’s only one clinical trial that’s been published in a peer-reviewed medical journal.

 Study participants were older adults (ages 50 through 70) who reported concerns with memory, concentration, anxiety, and sleep.

-They were evaluated for four aspects of cognitive ability — working memory, episodic memory, attention, and executive function — the set of skills that helps you set goals, plan, and get things done.
+They were evaluated for four aspects of cognitive ability — working memory, episodic memory, attention, and executive function — the last being a group of skills that helps you set goals, plan, and get things done.

 They were given magnesium l-threonate for 12 weeks.